NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/overview.md

 ## Feedback tab

-The Feedback tab lets you send feedback about nRF Connect Cellular Monitor application to the application development team.
+The Feedback tab lets you send feedback about nRF Connect Board Configurator application to the application development team.

 ## About tab